AzethMeron/Zeke-2.0/README.md

 # Features:

 - Automated translation by using emojis, to any language supported by google translate.
-- Support for multiple servers (guilds, with separate variables & stuff)
 - Music bot features (only youtube)
-- Programmable Welcome messages.
+- Programmable Welcome/Farewell messages.
+- Dice rolling.
 - Very easily expandable "engine"
 - Own command parser (perhaps discord.py one is better but...
 ANYWAY)
+- Support for multiple servers (guilds, with separate variables & stuff)

 More features on the way.